JetBrains/educational-plugin/CONTRIBUTING.md

     It usually works well when you need to call specific public code to make the same things in each platform
     - if code that you need to call is not public (for example, it uses some protected methods of parent class), use the inheritance mechanism.
-    Extract `AwesomeClassBase` from your `AwesomeClass`, inherit `AwesomeClass` from `AwesomeClassBase`, move `AwesomeClassBase` into platform-specific source sets and move all platform-specific code into `AwesomeClassBase` as protected methods.
+    Extract `AwesomeClassBase` from your `AwesomeClass`, inherit `AwesomeClass` from `AwesomeClassBase`, move `AwesomeClassBase` into platform-specific source sets, and move all platform-specific code into `AwesomeClassBase` as protected methods.
     - sometimes, signatures of some methods might have changed during platform evolution.
     For example, `protected abstract void foo(Bar<Baz> bar)` can be converted into `protected abstract void foo(Bar<? extends Baz> bar)` since `%platform.version%` and you have to override this method in your implementation.